In memoriam ![]()

 On the morning of the 15th September last we were at Ginchy and our objective was a small village called Flers.
 The Coldstreams led the attack and we followed and the supports were the Scots Guards and the Grenadiers.
 When we got to the first line of the enemy trenches we stopped a few minutes.
 Lieut Greer then led us to the second line of trenches.
 He had a revolver in one hand and a stick in the other, and rushed in front pointing his stick towards the enemy, and shouting to us to come on.
 It was between the trenches he got hit in the head, and fell.
 He gave his revolver to Sergeant Hugh Carton and told him to 'carry on'.
 Carton then told us to follow him, and that we did, right into the German third line.

-Lieutenant Greer is buried in St. Sever Cemetery, Rouen, Seine-Maritime, France, grave A.11.2. his gravestone inscription reads:
+Lieutenant Greer was buried in St. Sever Cemetery, Rouen, Seine-Maritime, France, grave A.11.2.
+His gravestone inscription reads:

 LIEUTENANT